mlochbaum/BQN/doc/block.md

 | `𝕘`       | `𝔾`       | Right [operand](#operands)
 | `𝕣`       | none      | Modifier [self-reference](#self-reference)

 Of these, `𝕣` is sort of a "more special" character, as we'll discuss below.
-Except for `𝕣`, every special name is a single character and can't have underscores added to spell it as a modifier, allowing a modifier to be applied to a special name with no spacing as in `𝕗_m`, something that can't be done with ordinary names.
+Except for `𝕣`, every special name is a single character and can't have underscores added to spell it as a modifier.
+This allows a modifier to be applied to a special name with no spacing, as in `𝕗_m`, where it couldn't be with ordinary names.

 ### Arguments

 The names `𝕨` and `𝕩`, and their uppercase spellings, represent function arguments.
 As the argument to a function is typically data, it's more common to use the lowercase forms for these.
-Either of these names will turn an immediate block into a function (or an immediate modifier into a deferred one; see the next section).
+Having either of these names turns an immediate block into a function (or an immediate modifier into a deferred one; see the next section).
 Instead of being evaluated as soon as it appears in the source, a function is evaluated when it's called, with the special names set to appropriate values.
-Unlike in Dyalog APL's dfns, their values can be changed like ordinary variables.
+Their values can be changed like ordinary variables.

         {'c'=𝕩} "abcd"
         { 𝕩+↩2 ⋄ 0≍𝕩 } 3